seungkyua/kubernetes-ansible/README.md

 $ sudo apt-get install -y ansible python2.7 python-minimal
 ```

- - Group names and node names can not be changed
+ - Group names and node names can not be changed in `hosts` file

 ```
 [kube-deploy]